 At the completion of the write cycle, the WR bit is cleared in the hardware and the EE Write Complete Interrupt Flag bit (EEIF) is set.
 The user can either enable this interrupt or poll this bit.
-The EEIF bit (PIR1<7>) register must be cleared by software.
+The EEIF bit of the PIR1 Register must be cleared by software.